lunleo/kurzschlussreset/README.md

 ## kurzschlussreset
 kurzschlussreset tool created by (c) bmwpeople.ru and repaired by Leonid

-project include source files and compiled exe
+Project includes source files and compiled exe